 A: Different schools have different application deadlines.
-Make sure to check each school you plan to apply to and add that deadline in your calendar.
-Also, read about the differences between Early Action, Early Decision, and Rolling Admissions.
+If you have not yet, make sure to check each school you plan to apply to and add that deadline in your calendar.
+A lot of deadlines begin in January.
+Also, read about the differences between Early Decision, and Rolling Admissions.

-Q: What tests are required?
+Q: What is financial aid season?